Can you vote? ... not everyone can ...

 Voting by Post

-If you want to, you can apply for a postal vote.
-This is a simple procedure.
-Your Ballot Paper will then be sent to you by post, prior to the elections.
-Complete the paper and return it as directed.
-You will also be sent a postal voter poll card confirming that you have a postal vote nearer this time.
+Anyone can apply - go to the 'How to Register' section for information.
+When you have been granted a postal vote your Ballot Papers will then be sent to you by post, prior to the election.
+Complete the papers and return them as directed.
+You will also be sent a postal vote poll card confirming that you have a postal vote nearer this time.

 Please apply for a postal vote as soon as possible.
-The last day for receipt of applications by the ERO for the election is Tuesday 18th April.
+The last day for receipt of applications by the ERO for electon is Tuesday 6th April, 2021.

 Voting by Proxy

-Go to the "How to Register" page for information.
-If granted, this means that you can have someone you trust cast your vote for you, either in person at the polling station, or if they have applied to be your Postal Proxy, by post.
-Because of concerns over the possibility of fraudulent applications, it is not as simple to apply for a proxy vote.
+Go to the 'How to Register' section for information.
+If granted this means that you can have someone you trust cast your vote for you either in person at the polling station, or if they have applied to be your Postal proxy, by post.

-The last day to appoint a proxy in time for the election on 4th May is Tuesday, 25th April.
+The last day to appoint a proxy in time for the election on 6th May is Tuesday 27th April, 2021.
 Forms need to be with the Electoral Registration Officer by 5pm.
+Download a form.

-If you have any questions on whether you are registered to vote, postal votes or proxy votes, please contact the Electoral Registration Officer on 01382 434444.
+If you have any questions on whether you are registered to vote, postal votes or proxy votes please contact the Electoral Registration Office on 01382 434444.